computefoundation/gnu-linux-shell-scripting/README.md

 The type of solutions this repository does not include:

-* File formatting or converting *(e.g. BMP to JPEG or CYMK to RGB colors)*.
+* File formatting or converting *(e.g. BMP to JPEG or CYMK colors to RGB colors)*.
 * Text formatting
 * OS or application function specific.
 * Solutions requiring very little research.

 ## packaged-utilities Repository

-*linux-shell-base* has an extension repository for packaged utilities [here][packaged-utilities].
+*linux-shell-base* has an [extension repository for packaged utilities][packaged-utilities].

 # Notes

-* This repository initially consists of 62 scripts, 52 aliases and short functions and 3 one-liners.
+* This repository initially consists of 62 scripts, 52 aliases and short functions and 3 one-liners created over the course of two years as fundamental solutions to common shell scripting problems in Linux.

-* Each solution is continuously maintained and thorougly tested to ensure it is error-free. *This is what most of the work consists of.
-Solutions are not, however, guaranteed to be error-free.*
+* A significant amount of time has been spent on making the solutions in this repository documented, consistent with the respective [*guideline*][wiki] and error-free. *Solutions are not, however, guaranteed to be error-free.*

-* All initial solutions have been created and tested in Bash only *(and not Ksh, Zsh, etc.)*, however, they are updated to be more portable based on how necessary the changes are.
+* All initial solutions have been created and tested in Bash only *(and not Ksh, Zsh, etc.)*, however, they are updated to be more portable when changes are significant.

 # Contributing

-The goal of this repository is to be as comprehensive as possible for the Linux community to benefit from solutions to as many low-level problems as possible.
-If you would like to contribute a solution that follows the *linux-shell-base* philosophy, please create a [pull request](https://gist.github.com/Chaser324/ce0505fbed06b947d962) or send an email to *linuxshellbase@yahoo.com*.
+The goal of this repository is to be as comprehensive as possible.
+If you would like to contribute a solution conforming to the *linux-shell-base* philosophy, please create a [pull request](https://gist.github.com/Chaser324/ce0505fbed06b947d962) or send an email to *linuxshellbase@yahoo.com*.

-Contributed scripts will be looked over and must follow the [*Guideline for Scripts*][wiki-Guideline-for-Scripts].
-If a contributed solution uses an alternative method/implementation to an already existing solution, it will be given the same name with an incremented number, ordered by the most commonly accepted method/implementation.
-Finally, credits will be placed in the Wiki and can identify the user by name, username or URL.
+Contributed solutions will be looked over and must follow the respective [*guideline*][wiki].
+If a contributed solution uses an alternative method/implementation to an already existing one, it will be given the same name with an incremented number, ordered by the most commonly accepted method/implementation.
+Finally, credits will be placed in the wiki and can identify the user by name, username or URL.

 Please send an email with any suggestions, comments or questions.